 On the one hand, a keyword map helps you avoid cannibalization and ensure that the keywords are used consistently, and all your pages rank for the right keywords.
 On the other hand, mapping also makes it easier to detect page-specific issues.

 For building a keyword map, the difficulty of a keyword is ultra-important as it largely determines how likely each of your pages is to rank well in the SERPs.
 The trick is to use the indicator in combination with the page's SEO authority so that you can target more 'difficult' terms with more authoritative pages.

 Scores under 33 are more likely to perform better for search.
 Those that vary from 34-66 are a bit tricky but still deserve to be on the list.
 Those that are above 66 are definitely not our bros and go to trash with no regrets.

 In the Keyword Map module, pick a keyword and switch to the difficulty tab.
 Click the Update button, and you will see your website's page which ranks for the given keyword in a certain search engine and underneath the list of your top 10 competitors.

 Now, let's see an example of how to assign keywords to landing pages in the project and build a keyword map for a website.

-Do not assign more competitive keywords to "stronger" pages, like your homepage, for instance.
 Keywords that you've marked as transactional will fit pages where your potential customers can make some valuable action (buy, subscribe, etc.).
 And, surely, only assign keywords to web pages that are semantically relevant.

-Keyword research is a fascinating exploration, and it has to become not only part of your search engine optimization but also a source of inspiration for your business.
+Keyword research is a fascinating journey, and it has to become not only part of your search engine optimization but also a source of inspiration for your business.
 With an efficient keyword list, you will surely rank up and target the right audience, and this means you are on the way to a strong reputable website.